The number of cycles in a random permutation and the number of segregating sites jointly converge to the Brownian sheet: Results

-In what follows we focus on $K(n)\coloneqq \card\Sigma(n)$, the number of cycles in the random permutation $\Sigma(n)$.
-More particularly, we are mostly interested in the asymptotic behaviour of $K(n)$ for large $n$.
+More particularly, we are interested in the asymptotic behaviour of $K(n)$ for large $n$.
 However, for properties of $K(n)$ for fixed $n$ the reader is referred to~\cite[Section 5.2]{ArratiaBarbourTavare2003}.
-Clearly, both $\Sigma(n)$ and $K(n)$ depend on the parameter $t_1$, but we drop this dependency in our notation until later.
+Both $\Sigma(n)$ and $K(n)$ depend on the parameter $t_1$, but we drop this dependency in our notation until later.

 Korwar and Hollander~\cite{KorwarHollander1973} proved a strong law of large numbers